GarciaInes/Scrum-Mastering/Review/Questions.md

 ### Feedback
 Prompt thoughts to stakeholders and all who joined the demo review session:
-* How do you feel about this increment?
+* How do you feel about this demoed increment?
 Why is that?
 * What do you think is the next logical step?
 * What do you think is the next fun (customer lovable) enhancement?
 * If you could change one thing, what would it be? why?